RakeshP97/Assignment-DataTime/README.md

 I have created new API which is allow to store new Application details which contains the object has key value pair of the current date as a document in MangoDB.

-1. Install MangoDB and set the user name and password as root.
+1. Install MangoDB and leave it as default user name and password.

 2. Download the jar and run into run local using command which contains embedded server: